ZuchniakK/ComputationalPhysics/README.md

 # ComputationalPhysics
-Programs for Computional Methods in Physics and Technology
+Programs for Computational Methods in Physics and Technology

 ### ./code
  - Contains several examples of charts and animations.